4xush/ShopSync-Manager/README.md

-# ShopSync Manager
+## ShopSync Manager

-A JavaFX-based desktop application for managing a mobile phone repair and sales shop.
+ShopSync Manager is a JavaFX-based desktop application designed to streamline small tech shop operations.
+Manage product sales, repairs, mobile recharges, and inventory—all in one place.
+Powered by a SQLite backend, it offers real-time reporting, category-based product tracking (Phones, Headphones, etc.), and a user-friendly interface for shop owners on the go.

 ## Prerequisites